preesm/preesm/releng/README.md

 For Graphiti, DFTools and Preesm, all the plain Java jars have been externalized in the [ExternalDeps](https://github.com/preesm/externaldeps) project.
 This project consists of a Maven POM file that is configured to fetch all the required jars from online Maven repositories and convert them into Eclipse plugin, before deploying them on the Preesm update site.

+#### Note About P2 Repositories

+**Avoid composite repositories** : Composite P2 repositories consist of a list of references to other P2 repositories.
+The Tycho P2 resolving time depends on the number of P2 repositories referenced from the POM files.
+The more repositories, the longer it takes.
+To speed up the build process, the number of P2 repository references has to be as low as possible, and composite repositories should be avoided.

 Project Structure
 -----------------